vishnuv4/avr-printf/README.md

 - ```%s```: string
 - ```%c```: character

 You might ask why we can use the standard printf, but not the standard scanf.
 Well, the native printf works just fine by piping stdout to the UART interface.
-The native scanf also technically can work the same way - however, that has double buffering issues with UART, and apparently you can't disable those on the XC8 compiler.
+The native scanf also technically can work the same way - however, that has double buffering issues with UART, and apparently you can't disable those on the XC8 compiler (if you're curious about what that means, change UART_scanf to scanf in one of the examples in newmain.c).
 So I implemented my own version and called it UART_scanf.

 ## Examples